burgwyn/DATA601-Final/README.md

 source ./env.sh
 ```

-The shell script will build a `data` directory and create a conda environment `burgwyn_data601_final`
+The shell script will build a `data` directory, create a conda environment `burgwyn_data601_final` and fetch and clean the data.

 ## Project Info